annajuliabreu/annajuliabreu/README.md

 - 🌱 Estudando TypeScript e P5
 - 😄 Pronouns: ela/dela

+### hi there! 👋

+- 🌱 Studying TypeScript and P5
+- 😄 Pronouns: she/her

 <!--
 **annajuliabreu/annajuliabreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.